 Where to go next after Bergamo?

-They are the best destinations in Switzerland, and you can visit them from Milan (3-hour travel time, 2 to 3 train rides).
+In Switzerland, there are great destinations in Switzerland that you can visit from Milan or Bergamo within (3-hour travel time or just within 2 to 3 train rides).

 Save it on Pinterest.